-The CARPE program was first authorized by the U.S. Government in 1995 and represents a multi-year, long-term regional initiative divided into three strategic phases.
-CARPE is currently in its third phase, which will run through 2020.
+The CARPE program was first authorized by the U.S. Government in 1995 and represents a long-term regional initiative currently in its fourth phase.

 Phase I of CARPE (1995-2002) centered on gathering information on the Central African forest ecosystem, while simultaneously building regional human resources and institutional capacity.

 The program began in four countries: the Central African Republic, Equatorial Guinea, Gabon, and the Republic of the Congo.
 Five additional countries were added to the CARPE program before the end of Phase I: Burundi, Cameroon, the Democratic Republic of the Congo (DRC), Rwanda, and Sao Tome & Principe.

 In 1997, there were no USAID missions in Congo Basin countries and the decision was made to work directly through partner organizations already operating in the region.
 The first set of ten partners included: the Wildlife Conservation Society (WCS); the World Resources Institute (WRI); World Wildlife Fund (WWF); World Learning (later succeeded by Innovative Resource Management (IRM)); the U.S. Forest Service (USFS); the U.S. Peace Corps; and the National Aeronautics and Space Administration (NASA) in collaboration with the Universities of Virginia and Maryland.
 The tenth partner‚ the Biodiversity Support Program (BSP), a USAID-funded consortium of the WWF‚ the Nature Conservancy‚ and WRI‚ oversaw program management until December 2001.